-More sophisticated wireless networks and devices and the rise of multimedia and Internet-based applications are making it easier and faster to receive data, driving growth in wireless data services.
+The ongoing extensive investment made by Canadian wireless providers has created far-reaching and sophisticated wireless networks that have enabled consumers and businesses to utilize fast multimedia capabilities through wireless data services.
 Consumer demand for mobile devices, digital media, and on-demand content is pushing providers to build networks that can support the expanded use of applications, mobile video, messaging, and other wireless data.
 Mobile commerce continues to increase as more devices and platforms adopt secure technology to facilitate wireless transactions.

-Wireless providers are investing in the next generation of broadband wireless data networks, such as Licensed Assisted Access, 4.5G, and future 5G technologies, to support the growing data demand and new products and applications.
+Wireless providers are investing in the next generation of broadband wireless data networks, such as Licensed Assisted Access and 5G technologies, to support the growing data demand and new products and applications.